 Finally, Hericium has also proven its value in the adjunctive treatment of cancer of the gastrointestinal tract.

 Vital mushroom Reishi

 Very often Hericium is administered in combination with Reishi for gastrointestinal disorders.
 The two complement and support each other very well in their mode of action.
 In this regard, reishi has the following health-promoting properties:

 - Anti-allergic: This effect is also due to the triterpenes.
 They inhibit the release of histamine, which is often increased during stress and inflammation.
 Histamine in turn promotes allergic reactions, which can also affect the digestive tract.

 - anti-inflammatory: Finally, triterpenes are also believed to have anti-inflammatory properties.
 This makes Reishi an effective natural remedy for heartburn, gastritis and diverticulitis.

-- antioxidant: the antioxidants from the Reishi bind free radicals produced in the course of inflammation and infection.
+- Antioxidant: The antioxidants in reishi bind free radicals that are produced by inflammation and infections.
 Consequential damage is thus prevented.

 - immunomodulating: especially the beta-glucans of the reishi strengthen the immune system, but also prevent excessive reactions.

 - detoxifying, liver activating: the liver can be very stressed by the influx of intestinal toxins through the blood.
 The Reishi supports the liver in its function as the main metabolic organ and helps to bring the toxins better to the excretion

 - Relaxing: The adenosine from reishi directly counteracts the neurotransmitter acetylcholine.
 It inhibits the transmission of the stimulus from the nerve to the muscle, which brings a relaxed musculature.
 This effect is noticeable on a psychological level, which means that you feel calmer after taking Reishi.
 The vegetative balance in turn directly counteracts irritable stomach and intestines.